Westmeath county football team

 The Westmeath county football team represents Westmeath in men's Gaelic football and is governed by Westmeath GAA, the county board of the Gaelic Athletic Association.
 The team competes in the three major annual inter-county competitions; the All-Ireland Senior Football Championship, the Leinster Senior Football Championship and the National Football League.

 Westmeath's home ground is Cusack Park, Mullingar.
-The team's manager is Dessie Dolan.
+The team's manager is Dermot McCabe.

-The team last won the Leinster Senior Championship in 2004, have won the All-Ireland Senior Championship five times and the National League five times.
+The team last won the Leinster Senior Championship in 2004, have never won the All-Ireland Senior Championship but won the National League five times.

 History

 Westmeath's history is that of a minor county which only recently rose to the higher ranks of football.
 Its 2004 Leinster Senior Football Championship (SFC) provincial title was presaged by a 1995 All-Ireland Minor Football Championship (MFC) title and victory in the 1999 All-Ireland Under-21 Football Championship.

 1935–1995

 Another generation of Westmeath players took part in the first week-night fixture in the GAA championship: on 20 June 1935 they played Meath in Kells and lost by a scoreline of 2–7 to 0–9.
 The footballers won the 1929 Leinster Junior Football Championship (JFC), lost to Dublin by ten points in 1960 and then defeated Dublin to reach the 1931 Leinster SFC final.
 The team defeated Carlow, Laois and Offaly to advance to a 1949 Leinster SFC final against Meath, but was well beaten on both occasions.
 Twenty years later the team reached the National Football League semi-final.
 Westmeath defeated Dublin again in the 1967 Leinster SFC and the 1984 Centenary Cup campaign and qualified for a second League semi-final in 1994.